-In summary, the following developments have been achieved by the Consortium:
+In summary, the following developments were achieved by the Consortium:

-- In blood donated from patients with Hemophilia A, blood endothelial outgrowth cells to be corrected for the Factor VIII gene were isolated and grown successfully in a specialized Good Manufacturing Process (cGMP) compliant medium developed by the Consortium. - Using a human Factor VIII gene insertion technique, the cells were corrected and confirmed to produce
+- In blood donated from patients with Hemophilia A, blood endothelial outgrowth cells to be corrected for the Factor VIII gene were isolated and grown successfully in a specialized Good Manufacturing Process (cGMP) compliant medium developed by the Consortium. - Using a human Factor VIII gene insertion technique, the cells were corrected and confirmed to produce Factor VIII. - A preliminary experiment showed these cells could release Factor VIII in the blood over time and improve blood clotting in an animal model of Hemophilia A, in preparation for transplant into the Cell Pouch. - The corrected cells were proven to be successfully replicated through a production scale-up process.

-Factor VIII.

-- A preliminary experiment showed these cells could release Factor VIII in the blood over time and improve blood clotting in an animal model of Hemophilia A, in preparation for transplant into the Cell Pouch. - The corrected cells were proven to be successfully replicated through a production scale-up process.
 Following amplification, these cells maintained their normal healthy behaviour in producing Factor VIII.
-Additional safety metrics were achieved using established tests. - The cells were then cryopreserved and shipped from the European partners to Sernova in North America where they were shown to remain healthy through quality control testing in preparation for transplantation. - The Cell Pouch manufactured under cGMP, and following implantation in the Hemophilia A animal model showed development of vascularized chambers suitable to receive the corrected cells. - Following transplantation into the Cell Pouch in a Hemophilia A animal model, the patient's Factor VIII corrected cells survived at three months (the duration of the study). - Initial results showed Factor VIII released from the cells in the Cell Pouch was detected in blood and notably, showed improved clotting when compared to the Hemophilia A animal control which did not receive human corrected cells. - The steps of the cell production process were documented towards development of the cGMP manufacturing process for the corrected cells for future clinical use.
+Additional safety metrics were achieved using established tests. - The cells were then cryopreserved and shipped from the European partners to Sernova in North America, where they were shown to remain healthy through quality control testing in preparation for transplantation. - The Cell Pouch manufactured under cGMP, and following implantation in the Hemophilia A animal model showed development of vascularized chambers suitable to receive the corrected cells. - Following transplantation into the Cell Pouch in a Hemophilia A animal model, the patient's Factor VIII corrected cells survived at three months (the duration of the study). - Initial results showed Factor VIII released from the cells in the Cell Pouch was detected in blood and notably, showed improved clotting when compared to the Hemophilia A animal control which did not receive human corrected cells. - The steps of the cell production process were documented towards development of the cGMP manufacturing process for the corrected cells for future clinical use.
 An Instructions-for-Use document was also developed for implantation of the cGMP Cell Pouch, and transplantation of patient corrected Factor VIII producing cells applicable for future human testing in patients with Hemophilia A.

-Development of the Cell Pouch for Postoperative Hypothyroidism

-The thyroid gland controls how quickly the body uses energy, makes proteins, and sensitivity to other hormones.
-It participates in these processes by producing thyroid hormones, the principal hormones being triiodothyronine (T3) and thyroxine (T4).
-Hypothyroidism is a condition where the thyroid gland can't make enough hormone upsetting the normal balance of chemical reactions.
-If left untreated hypothyroidism can cause health problems such as obesity, joint pain, infertility, heart disease and eventually death.
-Common causes are autoimmune disease, radiation treatment, and surgical removal of the thyroid (thyroidectomy) Most thyroid operations are carried out for the treatment of thyroid nodules, which are very common (up to %65 prevalent) (PMID: 19041821) in the general population.
+Development of the Cell Pouch for the Treatment of Postoperative Hypothyroidism upsetting the normal balance of chemical reactions.
+If left untreated, hypothyroidism can cause health problems such as obesity, joint pain, infertility, heart disease, and eventually death.
+Common causes are autoimmune disease, radiation treatment, and surgical removal of the thyroid (thyroidectomy).
+Most thyroid operations are carried out for the treatment of thyroid nodules, which are very common (up to 65% prevalence) (PMID: 19041821) in the general population.
 Also, surgical thyroid removal may be recommended for patients with Grave's Disease (a type of Hyperthyroidism) and patients with large multinodular goiters.
 Thyroidectomy is also commonly performed for cancer diagnosis or treatment.
-Hypothyroidism inevitably occurs after total thyroidectomy and may also occur in up to 10% of people after thyroid lobectomy: Evaluation of a Clinical Algorithm.
-Ann of Surg One 2011; 18(9):2548-2554) The American Thyroid Association (ATA) estimates that about 150,000 thyroidectomies are performed in the US yearly, and the majority of individuals undergoing a thyroid operation will be diagnosed with benign disease after their operation.
+Hypothyroidism inevitably occurs after total thyroidectomy and may also occur in up to 10% of people after thyroid lobectomy (Johner A, Griffith OL, Wood L, et al: Detection and Management of Hypothyroidism Following Thyroid Lobectomy: Evaluation of a Clinical Algorithm.
+Ann of Surg One 2011; 18(9):2548-2554).
+The American Thyroid Association (ATA) estimates that about 150,000 thyroidectomies are performed in the US yearly, and the majority of individuals undergoing a thyroid operation will be diagnosed with benign disease after their operation.